Elegant Gothic Lolita

 - In one episode of Yu-Gi-Oh!
 GX, Judai had an opponent named Alice who dressed like this.

-- Cathy dresses this way in Yu-Gi-Oh!
+- Cathy has a victorian-looking dress with a cat-themed twist in Yu-Gi-Oh!
 ZEXAL (but only when she duels; other times, she wears a more modest schoolgirl outfit).

 - Marvel's Livewires miniseries featured a character actually ONLY named Gothic Lolita, who served as the Cute Bruiser of the title Five-Man Band.
 To be fair, she is a self-named Robot Girl, and her teammates have equally odd monikers.

-- Also from Marvel, Runaways leader, Nico Minoru, is referenced as such in the comics first script.
+- Also from Marvel, Runaways leader, Nico Minoru, was referenced as such in the comics first script.

 - Kim Pine during the gig in Scott Pilgrim and the Infinite Sadness.